AustinZuniga/DFA-implemented-python/README.md

 # DFA: generator,converter,checker python

 ## Deterministic Finite Automaton Generator and converter Python
->  a python program that creates a DFA machine (5-tuple),generates set of language and checks if the generated language is accepted by the created DFA machine and converts Regular Expression to DFA. <br /><br />
+>  a python program that reads data from a file and creates a DFA machine (5-tuple),generates set of language and checks if the generated language is accepted by the created DFA machine and converts Regular Expression to DFA. <br /><br />

 A deterministic finite automaton M is a 5-tuple, ( Q , Σ , δ , q0 , F ) consisting of<br />

     a finite set of states Q
     a finite set of input symbols called the alphabet Σ a transition function δ : Q × Σ → Q an initial or start state q 0 ∈ Q a set of accept states F ⊆ Q

 ##### Package used: